-Our company mainly is devoted to offering best overall solution of R&D designing, manufacture, marketing and 3D application service area to manufacturing and construction industries.
-We are not only selling agent of CAID/CAD/CAM/CAE/PDM/PLM/M&E and a lot of professional software, but also offer technical application consultation, software online education guidance, personnel training, industry aesthetics consultancy, 3D mobile application and VR/AR media entertainment software consultation, etc. Our core value is to satisfy customer and enhance product value by proactive service.
+Our company mainly is devoted to offering best overall solution of R&D designing, manufacture, marketing and 3D application service area to manufacturing , construction industries and media entertainment.
+We are not only selling agent of CAID/CAD/CAM/CAE/PDM/PLM/M&E and a lot of professional software, but also offer technical application consultation, software online education guidance, personnel training, industry aesthetics consultancy, 3D mobile application , VR/AR and digital transformation software consultation, etc. Our core value is to satisfy customer and enhance product value by proactive service.
 The product attributes and business coverage is as follows: